mohamadasadizade/NGS-workflow/README.md

 ## functionalities

-- dynamic directory building
+- Dynamic directory building
-- passing userID and jobID through the pipeline
+- Passing the userID and jobID through the pipeline
-- logging each step and error handling
+- Logging each step and error handling
-- skipping each step if it previously ran (for killed runs)
+- Skipping each step if it has previously run (for killed runs)
-- flag to skip the QC step
+- Flag to skip the QC step
-- conditionally start the pipeline based on the kind of inputs
+- Conditionally start the pipeline based on the kind of inputs
-- conditionally alternative variant filtering and parsing
+- Conditionally alternative variant filtering and parsing

 ![NGS data processing workflow diagram](Workflow_diagram.png)